oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/fusion-aiagent/fusion-aiagent.md

 4. Save this URL - you'll need it for Fusion AI Agent Studio

-## Task 2: Prerequisites for MCP Clients
+## Task 2: MCP Client Prerequisites

 > **Note:** For **Bootcamp** users, complete details will be provided.